mustafkamal/sketchup-structureline/demo/README.md

 *{GIF: node break}*

----

-## Confined Masonry Controls

-### Key Commands
-- **1** → Do *not* create a column on that point
-  Useful for non‑orthogonal segments.
-  See *[confined masonry standard improvements]* for ideas.

-  *{GIF: pressing 1 and non‑orthogonal example}*

-- **2** → Do *not* create a wall for that segment
-  *{GIF: pressing 2}*

----

-## Editing a Structure

-Right‑click the structure and choose **Edit Structure**.
-This replaces the 3D model with editable lines.
-Use the SketchUp Move tool to reposition segments.
-Exiting the group automatically rebuilds the structure.
+Every structure you’ve made can be reposition if you right-click and click the ‘Edit Structure’ option.
+This will enter the structure group and replace the structure 3D model with a set of lines.
+You can use the native Move tool to move these lines and the structure will follow.
+If you exit the group, the structure will be rebuilt.

 *{GIF: structure edit}*

----
+## Command keys

+Some structures have certain key commands that will determine its behaviour.
+For example if you press **1** for a confined masonry structure, it will not create a column on your next click

+{Gif of pressing ‘1’ and non-orthogonal}

+If you press **2** it will not create a wall on your next click.

+{Gif of pressing ‘2’}

-## Structure Details
+## Components

-The extension internally determines the real‑world components (bricks, mortar, rebar).
-To generate these as 3D models:

-1. Click **Create Structure Detail** in the menu
-2. Follow the same process as before

-This produces a full detailed model.
+In the background, the extension has determined the components (bricks, mortar, rebar) that make up this structure in real life.
+If the user wishes to see these components in SketchUp (for rendering purpose or any other reason), they can click the ‘Create Structure Detail’ in the extension menu and do as above.
+This will create a full detailed 3D model of all the components that made up the structure.

 *{GIF: structure detail}*

-See the *[structure improvements page]* for future enhancements.